Back

 Paid apps

-The most straightforward way to monetize iOS apps is just to make users pay for downloading a complete version of the program.
+The most straightforward way to monetize iOS apps is to make users pay to download the complete version of the program.
 This normally frees the buyer from paywall options and ads, so the developers only get the money they ask.

 Paid apps make up some 36% of the roster of Google Play and App Store.